isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-do-groundhogs-eat.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: What Do Groundhogs Eat?
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Raccoons
 tags: []
 slug: /what-do-groundhogs-eat/
-$12025-05-19T00:00:00+03:00
 ---

 Groundhogs are underground rodents that spend most of their lives in underground tunnels.
-They spend a lot of time burrowing and coming out in the open to look for food.
-But what do groundhogs eat to survive underground?
+They spend a lot of time burrowing and coming out in the open to look for food.Â  But what do groundhogs eat to survive underground?
 - **Groundhogs are omnivorous that'll eat both plants and animals.
 But in most cases, groundhogs eat vegetables, grass, fruits, alfalfa, clovers, soybeans, dandelion, and apples, and other garden plants. **
-- **Groundhogs tend to be more herbivorous than they are carnivorous though on some rare occasions, you will find them eating insects. **
+- **Groundhogs tend to be more herbivorous than they are carnivorous though on some rare occasions, you will find them eating insects.Â **
 [amazon bestseller="Best Repellents for Groundhogs" items="2" template="table"]
 Groundhogs greatest enemy is the human being but their damages in the garden cannot be ignored.
 Related:
 [Squirrel Repellent](https://pestpolicy.com/best-squirrel-repellent/)